WAU Policy Concerning Sexual Discrimination and Harassment

 Persons are encouraged to report sexual misconduct promptly in order to maximize WAU’s ability to obtain evidence, identify potential witnesses, and conduct a thorough, prompt, and impartial investigation.
 There are no time limits to reporting sexual misconduct; if too much time has passed since the incident occurred, the delay may result in loss of relevant evidence and witness testimony, impairing WAU’s ability to respond and take appropriate action.

 All reports of sexual harassment will be responded to immediately and appropriate action will be taken in accordance with WAU’s Title IX’s sexual harassment adjudication procedures.
 If WAU determines that sexual harassment has occurred, it will take prompt and effective steps to eliminate the sexual harassment, prevent its recurrence, and address its effects.
 WAU will diligently take appropriate action, including investigation and resolution of complaints within sixty (60) calendar days from when the complaint was filed.
 The university may extend the time frames set forth in this policy for good cause, with written notice to both parties of the delay and the reason for the delay.
 Exceptions to this timeframe may vary depending on the complexity of the investigation, access to relevant parties, and the severity and extent of the misconduct.

 Reporting a Crime

 Because the standards for a violation of criminal law are different from the standards for a violation of this or any other university policy, the institution and any determinations reached in criminal investigations and proceedings are not determinative of whether a violation of this policy has occurred.
 In other words, conduct may violate university policy even if law enforcement agencies or local prosecutors decline to prosecute or a criminal proceeding results in acquittal.
-Complaints of sexual misconduct and related internal WAU processes may occur prior to, concurrent with, or following criminal proceedings off campus.
+Complaints of sexual harassment and related internal WAU processes may occur prior to, concurrent with, or following criminal proceedings off-campus.